About the Prize

 About the Process

-- Curriculum vitae of no more than two A4 pages, which describe the nominee’s educational qualifications, relevant, career history and experience.
+- A curriculum vitae of no more than two A4 pages referencing the nominee’s/applicant’s educational qualifications, career history and teaching positions and experience (where applicable).

 what the Judges look for